prabaey/lunguage_uncertainty/README.md

 ## Explicit Uncertainty Framework

 In this framework, we assign a probability to every finding-sentence pair in Lunguage, following the framework in the figure below.
 This results in a version of Lunguage with a new column called "prob", which stores this probability for every entry.
 This data can be accessed through `Lunguage_w_prob.csv` on Physionet and forms the starting point for the Implicit Uncertainty Framework (see next section).
-It is also contained in the final Lunguage++ dataset (`Lunguage++.csv`) which can be found on Physionet.
+It is also contained in the final Lunguage++ dataset (`Lunguage_plus_plus.csv`) which can be found on Physionet.

 ![Overview of the explicit uncertainty framework: strategy for assigning probabilities to finding–sentence pairs with tentative certainty in the Lunguage dataset](https://github.com/prabaey/lunguage_uncertainty/blob/main/figures/explicit_uncertainty_overview.png)